AndiKod/Calepin/readme.md

 ```
 You eventually need to Ctr+F5 to refresh the page.
 [StackOverflow](https://stackoverflow.com/questions/12193803/invoke-python-simplehttpserver-from-command-line-with-no-cache-option).
 There are other options around Python (if you run v2 or v3), this one worked for me when testing.

-# Basic Usage

-- Any mypage.md inside the md/ folder, will be available as webpage at url/?page=mypage.
-The 'url' part will be different according to the choosen method.

-- Point a link to that page with `[MyPage](../?page=mypage)` from within another .md file inside md/ folder.
-There you go, you have a local website.

-- Pages Titles are dynamically, so it will beel like a real website while only writing plain Markdown and no bundlers/compiles/whatever bloat.

-It's just a wraper around the [zero-md](https://zerodevx.github.io/zero-md/basic-usage) parser, and serving it by any available mean.

 ## Later

 Building css themes to chose from.
 As for now it's the default <zero-md> theme, with a light prismjs for the code highlighting.
-For "bigger text" you can just zoom with ctr+ or ctr- or whatever your browser gives offers.
+For "bigger text" you can just zoom with ctr+ or ctr- or whatever your browser offers.

 AlpineJS is included in the index.html file, so a little interactivity for building a nav with a json object from the data/ folder ...could be nice.